 Iodine is a chemical element that is essential for many processes that take place in the body, and since we can’t really produce iodine, we must get it through our diet.

-Not many vegan foods contain iodine, other than sea vegetables and iodized salt.
+Few vegan foods contain iodine, other than sea vegetables and iodized salt.
 Unless you’re eating adequate quantities of these foods, you may not be getting enough iodine in your diet.

-Iodine deficiency is a real issue and the symptoms can range from minor annoyances to major health problems such as heart disease and mental disorders.
+Iodine deficiency is a real issue, and the symptoms can range from minor annoyances to major health problems such as heart disease and mental disorders.